jakobzhao/geog328/labs/lab03/readme.md

 ```

 The sortTable function can compare two adjacent values and switch them if they are not in the right order.
 This compare located in a while loop.
 This loop will only stop when no switch is needed.
+For the details of the code, you can refer to the in-line comments.

 ```javascript